 - LFTs, especially the alkaline phosphatase, may be elevated.

-- Biopsy should be taken on the symptomatic side.
+- Temporal artery biopsy taken on the symptomatic side.

-- Colour duplex ultrasonography has been shown to be relatively accurate for diagnosing GCA.
+- Colour duplex ultrasonography has been shown to be relatively accurate for diagnosing giant cell arteritis.

-Urgent referral for specialist evaluation is recommended for all patients with suspected GCA but this should not delay promptly starting high-dose steroid treatment.
+Urgent referral for specialist evaluation is recommended for all patients with suspected giant cell arteritis but this should not delay promptly starting high-dose steroid treatment.

-If temporal artery biopsy is negative (either due to the presence of skip lesions or suboptimal biopsy), patients should be managed as having GCA if there is a typical clinical and laboratory picture and response to glucocorticosteroids, or typical findings on ultrasound, or ischaemic complications typical of GCA (such as anterior ischaemic optic neuritis).
+If temporal artery biopsy is negative (either due to the presence of skip lesions or suboptimal biopsy), patients should be managed as having giant cel arteritis if there is a typical clinical and laboratory picture and response to glucocorticosteroids, or typical findings on ultrasound, or ischaemic complications typical of giant cell arteritis (such as anterior ischaemic optic neuritis).

 - Once the diagnosis is suspected, treat with high-dose corticosteroid immediately: